 Question: “Describe a time when you had to act quickly to solve a problem.”

 Sample response covering each part of S.T.A.R., Situation, Task, Action, and Result:

 I work as a restaurant server and, at the beginning of what would have been a slow shift, there were power outages around town.
 Word spread that we were open and before long we had a line into the parking lot.
 We were not staffed for a busy night, and the manager needed to help in the kitchen.

 First, I thought of way to open more tables and assign myself an area to bus while managing arrivals.
 I pulled the other servers and bussers together to share the plan and make sure I wasn’t missing anything from their perspective.
 Next, I thanked the customers for their patience and gave them an update on the wait time.
-I wanted them to have a good experience so they would visit again when their options weren’t limited by a power outage.
 I continued checking in with the manager and other staff while monitoring seating and communicating with customers.

 By the end of the night, we had tripled our typical Tuesday night business with no complaints and reasonable wait times given the circumstances.
-Customers thanked us for doing our best to accommodate more people, and the servers and bussers said the process worked well for the situation.
-The manager thanked me for quickly providing a solution that worked for the team and for also staying calm and positive.
+Customers thanked us for working hard to accommodate more people, and the manager was pleased.

 Choose Relevant, Recent Examples

 Examples can come from part-time jobs, community or campus involvement, research projects, class projects, internships, or co-ops.
 The further along you are in college, the less you should draw from high school experiences.

 Vary the experiences used for your examples.
 It’s fine to use the same experience for a couple of S.T.A.R. responses, just be sure you’re describing two different situations from that experience.